Jackmin801/DS-Assignment-2022/README.md

 ## Running the tests
 The tests automatically run whenever a git push is made.
-You can however manually run the tests if you wish.
+You can also manually run the tests if you wish.

 ![lazy hehe](https://github.com/Jackmin801/DS-Assignment-2022/blob/main/resource/manualtest.png?raw=true)

 ## Raising Issues
 If you are having any trouble with the assignment, found a bug or just need clarifications, feel free to raise an issue using the issues tab.

 Do note that your issue will be publicly visible.
-(Don't put your your solution and don't say anything you wouldn't be ok with your classmates or lecturer's seeing)
+(Don't put your solution and don't say anything you wouldn't be ok with your classmates or lecturer's seeing)

 ![lazy hehe](https://github.com/Jackmin801/DS-Assignment-2022/blob/main/resource/issues.png?raw=true)